rjrodger/norma/README.md

    * e - error
    * N - null
    * U - undefined
-   * A - nan
+   * A - NaN
-   * Y - infinity
+   * Y - Infinity

-Note that you can also test for the more pathological types, like _NaN_, or _Infinity_.

 You list the types you expect, in the order you expect.
-The norma module will return an array with each position corresponding to the position of each type letter.
+The _norma_ module will return an array with each position corresponding to the position of each type letter.

 This works like so: